 A criminal case is an action brought by the government against a person who has broken penal law.
 Criminal cases are separated into three main categories, felony, misdemeanors, and infractions.
 All criminal cases are processed and heard at the Gordon D. Schaber Sacramento County Courthouse, or at the Lorenzo Patiño Hall of Justice (Sacramento County Main Jail).

 Juvenile cases are those involving minors under the age of 18 years.
-These are separated into two main categories: Juvenile Delinquency for minors who have broken penal law and Juvenile Dependency for minors who have been removed from the home and/or care of their parents or guardians.
+These are separated into two main categories: Juvenile Justice for minors who have broken penal law and Juvenile Dependency for minors who have been removed from the home and/or care of their parents or guardians.

 Traffic cases are those in which citations have been issued for a violation of traffic laws.
 Traffic cases are heard and processed at the Carol Miller Justice Center.